micsmar/micsmar/README.md

 # Hi Everyone! 👋

-My name is Michael Martinez and I'm a third-year student at the University of Michigan pursuing a degree in Computer Science 🎓.
-I am currently living in Ann Arbor, Michigan 🏠, but I am from the New York City Metropolitan Area 🏙.
+My name is Michael Martinez and I'm a fourth-year student at the University of Michigan pursuing a degree in Economics 🎓.
+I am from the New York City Metropolitan Area 🏙.

 ## Programming and Technical Knowledge
 ![](https://img.shields.io/badge/OS-MacOS-informational?style=flat&logo=macos&logoColor=white&color=007ACC)